purveshmakode24/codesnipp/README.md

 #### How to Submit a Code Change:

-1) Fork the repository.
-2) Create a branch solely for the changes you are making.
-     - This will be your "feature" branch.
-3) Commit your changes to this "feature" branch you created.
-4) Submit a pull request.
-     - PRs should be short enough to review in 30 minutes.

->If you're new to contributing to Open Source on Github, [this guide](https://guides.github.com/activities/contributing-to-open-source/) can help you get started.
+If you're new to contributing to Open Source on Github, please check out this contribution guide for more details on how issues and pull requests work.